 How did we get into a situation where everyone is using a term that few understand?

-Eric Ries brought the term into our collective vocabulary in the Lean Startup book, defining the term as “…a way of evaluating progress when all the metrics typically used in an established company (revenue, customers, ROI, market share) are effectively zero.”
+Eric Ries brought Innovation Accounting into our collective vocabulary in the Lean Startup book.
+In it, he defined the term as “…a way of evaluating progress when all the metrics typically used in an established company (revenue, customers, ROI, market share) are effectively zero.”

-Essentially, Eric was proposing a way to measure the success or failure of innovation projects before lagging financial metrics such as revenue or ROI are available.
-This is the holy grail of innovation: being able to, in the first months or even weeks of a project’s life, tell if it will succeed.
+Essentially, Eric was proposing a way to measure the success or failure of innovation projects early.
+Ideally, before lagging financial metrics such as revenue or ROI are available.
+This is the holy grail of innovation: being able to tell if a project will succeed in the first months or weeks.

 We can also look at innovation pipeline metrics.
 How many ideas are there?
 How many projects discover a true market need?
-How many are able to create a product that fulfills that need?
+Which projects are able to create a product that fulfills that need?
 Even if project progress is measured by subjective guesses, it’s at least an attempt at measurement, and it’s better than nothing.

 These attempts to find valid metrics are reasonable next steps to take, especially when innovation departments are under pressure to show how their activities result in bottom line results.
 Thus, the term “innovation accounting” has become a catch-all for measuring innovation in a project, in a portfolio, and in an organization.